The true curse of the blue diamond

 Everyone always asked about the diamonds, but life is more important.
 We don't want the diamonds back.
 We just want to see justice.
 We just want to know what happened to Mr al-Ruwaili.

 The defendants had been trying throughout the case to get the judge, Somsak Konesuk, replaced.
+He was regarded as independent minded and fair, and not susceptible to pressure from the royalist cabal protecting Somkid.
 A few weeks before the verdict was due, they got their wish.
 Somsak was abruptly removed from the case.
 The Thai authorities claimed he had made an inappropriate decision to offer bail in a totally separate case years before in Saraburi, and so had to be removed from the Ruwaili murder trial.
 A more compliant judge, Rungsak Chongkrasan, was installed instead.
-The deep state was mobilising to ensure a verdict of not guilty.
+The deep state was mobilising to ensure the defendants were exonerated.

 At a news conference at the Intercontinental Hotel after the verdict, Saudi charge d’affaires Alsheaiby said:

 We feel very uncomfortable.
 We fear that the judgment did not reflect the reality.

 Let me stress again, we are deeply disappointed by the ruling.
 We suspect that the case has been interfered.
 The defendants have already tried to change the judge many times in the past.
 I ask the media to decide what their intention really is.